xformerfhs/z85/README.md

 > Data that does not have a length which is a multiple of 4 cannot be encoded.
 > It is the duty of the calling application to pad such data and handle the padding and unpadding.

-There is a benchmark in this package that shows that Z85 encoding needs about 90% more CPU than Base64 and 67% more CPU than Base32.
+A benchmark shows that Z85 encoding needs about 90% more CPU than Base64 and 67% more CPU than Base32.
-The reason for this is that Z85 uses division while the Base32 and Base64 algorithms need only bit shifting, bit masking and bit or-ing which are a lot faster than division.
+The reason for this is that Z85 uses division or scaled multiplication while the Base32 and Base64 algorithms need only bit shifting, bit masking and bit or-ing which are a lot faster than division.

 ## Functions